Misbahul Islam Laskar

-Misbahul Islam Laskar is an Indian politician.
+Misbahul Islam Laskar is an Indian politician from Assam.
 He was elected to the Assam Legislative Assembly from Barkhola in the 2021 Assam Legislative Assembly election as a member of the Indian National Congress.
-He previously served from 1996 to 2006.
+He previously served as an MLA of the Assam Legislative Assembly from 1996 to 2006.
 He served as the Minister of Cooperation and Tourism from 2001 to 2006 in Tarun Gogoi's first cabinet.
 He also served as the chairman of Assam Minority Development Board.